davewatters/pwnytrap/README.md

 - A simple **Main Menu** screen presents the user with five options and a prompt to input their choice.
 All options are visible and their meaning obvious.

 - **Check Password** allows the user to type in a password.
 For confidentiality, the letters typed are not shown on screeen.
 Internally the password is encrypted using the SHA-1 hashing algorithm and only the first five characters are used to build the search query for the API.
+This API 'range' search returns multiple hash suffixes to preserve the anonymity of the user.
+(You can read more about implementing password privacy using the _k-Anonymity model_ [here](https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2/#cloudflareprivacyandkanonymity).)
 The response will indicate whether the password was compromised and how many times it appears in the database.
 The message is dsplayed in red if it is matched and green if it isn't.
-(You can read more about implementing password privacy using the k-anonymity model [here](https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2/#cloudflareprivacyandkanonymity).)

 - **Check Email Address** allows the user to type in an email address.
 The input is checked to ensure that a valid, i.e. a _correctly formatted_, email address was entered (_not_ checking if it is a live email account) and if so the database is searched and a relevant message displayed.
+(Screenshots in Testing section, below.)

 - **Lookup Breach Info** allows the user to enter a breach name and call up full details of the breach including a description and the details of types of data exposed in the breach.
 Note: The HTML markup returned in the description is stripped here to provide clarity in the terminal display.
 <h2 align="center"><img src="readme-docs/lookup-breach.png"></h2>